 - According to Deloitte, “The cloud is both a means to and an important consequence of data modernisation”.

-- McKinsey statistics show that even with a data-architecture road map in place, almost half of banks still have disparate data models.
+- McKinsey statistics show that even with a data-architecture roadmap in place, almost half of banks still have disparate data models.

 Let’s examine why this is, exploring the challenges of data modernisation before diving into key recommendations for collections professionals.

 The challenges of data modernisation

-According to McKinsey, “in banking, while 70 percent of financial institutions we surveyed have had a modern data-architecture road map for 18 to 24 months, almost half still have disparate data models.
+According to McKinsey, “in banking, while 70% of financial institutions we surveyed have had a modern data-architecture road map for 18 to 24 months, almost half still have disparate data models.
 The majority have integrated less than 25 percent of their critical data in the target architecture.
 All of this can create data-quality issues, which add complexity and cost to AI development processes, and suppress the delivery of new capabilities”.

-- Lack of data quality
+1. Lack of data quality

 Changing data collection strategies and needs, poor documentation, and improper data entry can all have a catastrophic impact on a financial institution’s data quality.

-- Data integration gaps
+2. Data integration gaps

 Financial institutions must be able to effectively integrate data from different sources.
 However, 38% of surveyed organisations find it difficult to integrate cloud data with on-premise data.

-- Data security issues
+3. Data security issues

-- Lack of data scientists/IT talent
+4. Lack of data and IT talent

 Key recommendations for collections professionals

-- Ensure data compliance
+3. Assured data compliance